danja/hyperdata-static/makesite/content/blog/2023-09-07-llama-sparql-questions.md

    This is a breaking issue for me right now.
 I'm sure I can sort it out, but a little more knowledge should make that quicker :)
    So at some point the data is fed through `llama_index/llama_index/response_synthesizers/tree_summarize.py`.
    I get `RecursionError: maximum recursion depth exceeded in comparison`, so seems likely there's a loop somewhere.
 Short term, some kind of check+delete should fix that (algorithm hunt time).
 But more generally, what is the situation with graphs & loops?
-Is this an underlying problem in the way Graph RAG operates, or is it just an implementation issue?
+Is this an underlying feature of the way Graph RAG operates, or is it just an implementation issue?

 ---